miff2000/softether-vpn-server/README.md

 ## Usage
 The basic steps are:
 * Log onto a Linux machine, which will be your Ansible control host
-* Install Ansible on it
+* Install Ansible 2.6 or above on it
 > If you're using a CentOS server, you can just add the [EPEL](https://fedoraproject.org/wiki/EPEL) repo following the instructions on that link.
 * Pull the Ansible Galaxy package onto your control host.
 This will download the package into `~/.ansible/roles/miff2000.softether-vpn-server`
 ```bash